 The Zeiss Batis Prime lenses are native E-Mount lenses (no adapter is required).
 AF Performance is not compromised and optical performance is excellent.

 The only filters I use on a regular basis are ND filters.
-I prefer to use fixed density (rather than variable) so will choose a couple of ND filters for my FE 1635 F4, FE 35 F1.4 and Zeiss 2.8/18 lenses that will allow me to either shoot wide open in bright ambient conditions while maintaining a 1/50 second shutter speed or create long exposures (30 seconds and longer) at dawn and dusk.
-The 72 mm filter thread is also shared by the FE70200F4 G. The Zeiss 2.8/18 uses a 77mm thread.
+I prefer to use fixed density (rather than variable) so will use one of three ND filters for my FE 1635 F4, FE 35 F1.4 and Zeiss 2.8/18 lenses.
+These ND filters will allow me to either shoot movies with the aperture wide open in bright ambient conditions, while maintaining a 1/50 second shutter speed, or create long exposures (30 seconds and longer) at dawn and dusk.
+The 72 mm filter thread of the FE 16-35 ZA is also shared by the FE70200F4 G. The Zeiss 2.8/18 uses a 77mm thread which is shared by the FE 100-400 GM and FE 24-105 G lenses.

-The Hoya ProND 1000 extends the shutter speed by approximately 10 stops, e.g. a 1/8-second exposure without the filter takes just over two minutes to expose with the filter attached.
+The Hoya ProND 1000 extends the shutter speed by approximately 10 stops, e.g. a 1/30-second exposure without the filter extends the shutter speed to 30 Seconds with the filter attached.

-The Hoya ProND 64 is a 6-Stop ND filter, e.g. If the ambient light requires that I film at f/16 to achieve an appropriate exposure while maintaining a 1/50 second shutter speed, if I then attach the Pro ND 64 filter I will be able to open the aperture to f/2 in order to blur the background and isolate my subject.
+The Hoya ProND 64 is a 6-Stop ND filter, e.g. In bright sunlight I would normally have to stop down to f/16 to maintain an appropriate shutter speed of 1/50 second when shooting movies.
+If I attach the Pro ND 64 filter I will be able to open the aperture to f/2 in order to blur the background and isolate my subject.
+I find this strength of filter is ideal for videographers who only want to carry a single ND filter.
+If the reduction of light is a little too much when using the ND64 the photographer can simply raise the ISO to 200 or 400.

 SEL1018F4: This lens carries neither the Zeiss or G badge that is used to denote Sony’s highest quality lenses, but the SEL 1018 F4 is one of Sony’s finest.
 It is both sharp and free from any excessive distortions the can plague some ultra wide-angle lenses.
 It also has exceptional coverage and can be used on the full-frame A7 cameras between 12 and 16mm with the crop mode turned off!
 There is a little distortion in the corners when shooting in this fashion with an A7 camera (not recommended for pixel-peepers), but this lens may present a very lightweight alternative to the FE 1635 F4 for many users.
 I have used this lens to shoot a lot of time-lapse sequences, where shooting in crop mode is an advantage when you don’t need the full megapixel count that the full frame sensors provide.
 With crop mode switched on you are still capturing 10-18 Megapixel stills (more than enough for 4K movies) using the A7II or A7RII cameras.
 It has a 62mm filter thread for those photographers looking to purchase an ND filter for long exposure work.